Kaustubh8691/-Paktolus-solutions/README.md

 # -Paktolus-solutions
-first install all packages for backend and frontend using npm i then run backend using "nodemon app.js" and then frontend using "npm start"
+first install all packages for backend and frontend using
+# npm i

+then run backend using
+# nodemon app.js or node app.js

+and then frontend using
+# npm start